What is a cardiac electrode?

 The ECG will not harm you.
 However, it can sometimes show mild nonspecific abnormalities that are not due to underlying heart disease, but cause worry and lead to follow-up tests and treatments that you do not need.

-See also What Are The Cupcakes For In Cooking Fever?
+See also Where Are The Receptors For Blood Glucose Regulation?

 Which electrode is used for EEG?